docs

 What should a chiro/PT billing company verify in software?

-Evaluating billing software for chiropractic and PT practices requires getting specific about the modifier and MPPR logic, not just the general feature list.
-The questions below are the ones that distinguish capable systems from those that handle these specialties as generic professional billing.
+Evaluating billing software for these specialties means getting specific about the modifier and MPPR logic, not the general feature list.
+These are the questions that separate capable systems from those that treat chiropractic and PT as generic professional billing.

 Does the system validate AT on Medicare chiropractic claims before submission, or only after denial?
-Can the rule be configured differently for Medicare Advantage plans, where some plans cover 98943?
-How does the system handle GA when the provider indicates maintenance care?
+Can the rule be configured differently for Medicare Advantage plans, where some cover 98943?
+How does it handle GA when the provider indicates maintenance care?

 Does the system apply GP to every Medicare PT service line under a plan of care, or only to evaluation codes?
 How does it handle encounters where both a PT evaluation and a timed therapeutic procedure appear on the same date?